Sheryl Sandberg: Little Miss Bossy

 But no matter how bleak and unforgiving the world may seem, Sheryl Sandberg, the Chief Operating Officer at Facebook, is always there to save us from ourselves, and she is presently invested in our collective well-being with her campaign to ban the word “bossy.”

 Sheryl Sandberg believes that, as if monitoring all of our social interactions and product purchases wasn’t enough, our verbal expressions should likewise be tailored to her preferences, and the word “bossy” should be banned so as not to unduly discourage girls from seeking positions of authority both in and out of the workplace.

-Nevermind that I can’t recall the last time that anyone even used the word “bossy” outside of a 1987 after-school special when they needed a suitable substitute for “bitchy.”
-But Sheryl maintains that young girls are unduly harassed by the epithet “bossy,” which I guess is a fine sentiment so long as one overlooks the irony of Sheryl attempting to bossily dictate acceptable vocabulary use.
+Nevermind that I can’t recall the last time that anyone even used the word “bossy” outside of a 1987 after-school special, but Sheryl maintains that young girls are unduly harassed by the epithet “bossy,” which I guess is a fine sentiment so long as one overlooks the irony of Sheryl attempting to bossily dictate acceptable vocabulary use.

 In an article in The Atlantic, Josh Freedman argues that “Outside of the handful of super-elite universities with fortress endowments, colleges’ finances are currently designed around enrolling a disproportionately high number of high-income students … <and> estimates suggest that 74 percent of students at the top 146 top colleges came from the richest quartile of households” (Freedman).

 And Anthony Marx, former president of Amherst College, said of the situation to David Leonhardt of The New York Times that, “We claim to be part of the American dream and of a system based on merit and opportunity and talent.
 Yet if at the top places, two-thirds of the students come from the top quartile and only 5 percent come from the bottom quartile, then we are actually part of the problem of the growing economic divide rather than part of the solution” (Leonhardt).